toggledbits/DelayLight/README.md

     luup.call_action( "urn:toggledbits.com:serviceId:DelayLightTimer", "SetEnabled", { newEnabledValue="1" }, deviceNum )
 </code>

+## Cautions ##

+**Do not have any loads controlled by more than one DelayLightTimer instance.** If you do this, each DelayLightTimer will see the other's control of the light as a manual operation and will start timing in manual mode.
+This occurs irrespective of inhibitors or schedules.
+A common example of when this error occurs is when trying to implement different delays for day and night: you set up two timers, both controlling the same light, but one with a schedule for daytime hours, and other for night hours, with the expectation that the schedules completely disable one or the other timer.
+This is not the case.
+Schedules and inhibitors only affect "Auto" timing mode.
+Manual timing is *always in effect*, unless the timer itself is disabled.
+The only way to make this kind of configuration work correctly is to disable one timer or the other (using the device's dashboard controls or the `SetEnabled` action in scenes, Reactor activities, Lua, etc.), so that only one timer is ever *enabled*.
+Only *disabling* a timer prevents the operation of *both* auto and manual timing modes and responses.

 ## Recipes ##

 If you come up with an interesting configuration that you think would make a good recipe here, please PM me via the Vera forums (http://forum.micasaverde.com/index.php/topic,60498.0.html).